 - Payment Plans

-Some Institutes have payment plans for the laptops.
+Some Institutes have payment plans for laptops.
 The payments will be included in different bills or institutional fees.
-This works similarly as ‘lease to own’ laptop program, which will provide the customized computers for the student.
+This works similar to the ‘lease to own’ laptop program, which will provide the customized computers for the student.

 - Loaner Laptops

-Institutes issue laptops via loaner program, where students are allowed to access the computers until their graduation.
-They must give back the laptops when they discontinue the degree or after completion of the degree.
+Institutes sometimes issue laptops via a loaner program, where students are allowed to access the computers until their graduation.
+They must give back the laptops after they finish their studies, whether they graduate or not.
 This program allows the students to use the facility of the laptop until they are done with graduation.